-limited to, salaries of investigators, including overtime; travel and lodging expenses; and expert witness and documentary fees.
-The Contractee shall not be responsible for investigative costs for investigations which do not result in the contract's or subcontractors suspension or debarment.

-4. The Contractee may obtain the current list of suspended and debarred contractors by contacting the:
+- 3. The Contractee agrees to reimburse the County or Commonwealth for the reasonable costs of investigation incurred by the Office of the Solicitor or the Office of Inspector General for investigation of the contract's compliance with terms of this or any other agreement between the Contractee and the County or Commonwealth which result in the suspension or debarment of the Contractee or subcontractor.
+Such costs shall include, but are not limited to, salaries of investigators, including overtime; travel and lodging expenses; and expert witness and documentary fees.
+The Contractee shall not be responsible for investigative costs for investigations which do not result in the contract's or subcontractor's suspension or debarment. - 4.
+The Contractee may obtain the current list of suspended and debarred contractors by contacting the:

-and

-Department of General Services Office of Chief Counsel 603 North Office Building Harrisburg, PA 17125 County of Montgomery Office of the Solicitor PO Box 311 Norristown, Pa 19404-0311
+Department of General Services and County of Montgomery Office of Chief Counsel Office of the Solicitor 603 North Office Building PO Box 311 Harrisburg, PA 17125 Norristown, Pa 19404-0311